 Businesses supporting inclusive design

-The Inclusive Fashion and Design Collective has a mission to make products both inclusive and fashionable.
+The Inclusive Fashion and Design Collective (now rebranded as The Disabled List) has a mission to make products both inclusive and fashionable.

 As founder Liz Jackson says:

 It’s easy to find stylish eyeglasses, but why should other assistive products (such as canes, orthotics, and braces) be ugly and stigmatizing?

 As it turns out, there is no money in disability for fashion and there is no money in fashion for disability.